Stone Butch Blues: Major themes

 Stone Butch Blues is most commonly described as a genderqueer narrative.
 It is sometimes seen as postmodern because of the ways it presents gender as a signifier lacking a fixed referent in the body, and the way Jess's identity breaks down the categories of male and female.
 As such, it is also about crossing boundaries and seeking home.
 Jay Prosser writes that, "Jess does not feel at home in her female body in the world and attempts to remake it with hormones and surgery."
 Because of her masculinity, she is also not at home in her community of origin, and thus the search for home becomes a theme as well.
 While physical changes help Jess to feel more at home in her body, Jess has greater difficulty finding a home in the world.
 Ultimately the book takes a stance of supporting coalitions.

 Jess's stone butch identity illuminates the extent to which sexual trauma can affect one's sexual subjectivity.
-The first mention of Jess's stone butch identity occurs in her first sexual encounter with Angie, who tells Jess she is “stone already” after Jess reacts negatively to Angie's attempts to touch Jess in a sexual way.
+The first mention of Jess's stone butch identity occurs in her first sexual encounter with Angie, who tells Jess she is "stone already" after Jess reacts negatively to Angie's attempts to touch Jess in a sexual way.
 Leading up to this encounter, Jess has experienced rape at the hands of boys her age and police officers.
 Jess admits to Angie that she has been hurt, but cannot discuss the details.
 Her difficulty opening up to femmes, both sexually and emotionally, is a sign of the sexualized trauma she experiences both at a young age, and throughout her life by way of police brutality.

 Stone Butch Blues is also a novel of the working class.
-Much of the action takes place within factories in Buffalo, NY.
+Much of the action takes place within factories in Buffalo, New York.
 The novel involves a great deal of union organizing and discusses the treatment of working-class people.
 Feinberg also shows how gender and class intersect to shape Jess's identity, by portraying her discomfort with the middle-class feminists who disdain both the butch and femme identities that are standards of Jess's own working-class community.
 Cat Moses writes that "Stone Butch Blues is informed by an underlying yearning for the development of a revolutionary class consciousness among the proletariat, across gender and racial divisions."

 Translations

-Stone Butch Blues has been translated into Chinese, Russian, German, Italian, Hebrew, Slovenian, Basque, French, and Spanish.
+Stone Butch Blues has been translated into Chinese, Russian, German, Italian, Hebrew, Slovenian, Basque, French, Spanish and Swedish.